MicrosoftDocs/power-automate-docs/articles/desktop-flows/automation-web.md

 ## Web data extraction

 To extract a piece of data from a web page, use the **Get details of web page** or the **Get details of element on web page** action, depending on whether the data in question concerns the entire web page or an element inside it.

-> [!NOTE]
-> You can find more information regarding details extraction from web pages in [Retrieve details from a web page](how-to/retrieve-details-web-page.md).
+You can find more information regarding details extraction from web pages in [Retrieve details from a web page](how-to/retrieve-details-web-page.md).

 ![Screenshot of the Get details of web page action.](.\media\web-automation\get-details-of-web-page-action.png)